Huy-DNA/MPiSC/report/chapters/theoretical-aspects/index.typ

 === Correctness

+This section establishes the correctness of our distributed SPSC.

 ==== ABA problem

 There's no CAS instruction in our simple distributed SPSC, so there's no potential for ABA problem.